bjarkeh97/EARTH/README.md

 * Packaging and release on PyPI
 * Model diagnostics, including ANOVA decompositions as in Friedman (1991)
-* Additional statistical summaries and tools
+* Additional statistical summaries and tools like confidence intervals
+* Bagging

 ## License